Pacific Crest Trail: Notable hikers

 Richard Watson, who completed the trail on September 1, 1972, was often credited as the first PCT thru-hiker because Papendick was generally unknown and Ryback may have accepted rides.
 The first woman to complete the PCT was Mary Carstens, who finished the journey later in 1972, accompanied by Jeff Smukler.

 The first person to thru-hike the entire PCT both ways in a single continuous round-trip was Scott Williamson, who completed the "yo-yo" circuit on his fourth attempt in November 2004.
 Williamson traveled a total of 5300 mi in 197 days, covering an average of 35 to 40 mi per day when not in snow – an overall average of 27 mi per day – wearing an extremely ultra-lightweight pack, which "without food, weighed about 8.5 lb".
 Williamson then went on to complete a second round trip on November 28, 2006, cutting two weeks off his 2004 time.

 In 2014, Olive McGloin (from Ireland) became the first woman to thru-hike the PCT both ways in a single continuous round-trip.

 The youngest person to hike the trail is Christian Thomas Geiger, who at the age of 6 completed the trail with his parents Andrea Rego and Dion Pagonis.
 Christian, also known by his trail name Buddy Backpacker, was also the youngest person to hike the Appalachian Trail until 2020.

 Other notable young hikers include Sierra Burror and Reed Gjonnes.
 Burror, who completed a continuous thru-hike of the trail in 2012 at the age of 9, is the youngest girl to thru-hike the trail.
 She completed her hike with her mother, Heather Burror.
 Gjonnes, who thru-hiked the trail in 2011 at age 11, went on to complete the Triple Crown of Hiking, becoming the youngest person ever to do so.

-Teddi Boston hiked from Canada to Mexico on the PCT in 1976 at age of 49.
+Teddi Boston hiked from Canada to Mexico on the PCT in 1976 at the age of 49.
 She was one of the first women to hike the trail alone.

 An autobiographical account of a woman hiking a portion of the PCT alone in 1995 at age 26 was written by Cheryl Strayed.
 Her memoir Wild: From Lost to Found on the Pacific Crest Trail was published in 2012 and reached #1 on the New York Times Best Sellers list.
 Her hike is the subject of the 2014 film Wild, starring Reese Witherspoon.